Here are the top 6 water filters with the highest chloramine removal capability for different applications.

 - Reduces 99.7% of chloramine – Performance Data on the Clearly Filtered website demonstrates that the Clearly Filtered Pitcher can reduce virtually all chloramine from water – more than 99.7%.

 - Reduces 365 additional contaminants – Chloramine is far from the only contaminant that this pitcher can reduce.
-It’s also capable of reducing chlorine, lead, chromium, arsenic, fluoride, VOCs, bacteria, pharmaceuticals, and more, all according to NSF testing Standards.
+It’s also capable of reducing chlorine, lead, chromium, arsenic, fluoride, VOCs, pharmaceuticals, and more, all according to NSF testing Standards.

 - 4-month filter lifespan – Each filter cartridge in the Clearly Filtered pitcher lasts up to 4 months.
 This is a better-than-average lifespan for a water filter pitcher.